 4.5.1.8.5.1 Upper Limit (Vmax)

-This field specifies the upper limit for bus voltage in per unit at the controlled bus or for the reactive load flow in MVAR at the tapped side bus.
+This field specifies the upper limit for bus voltage in per unit at the controlled bus or for the reactive load flow in MVAr at the tapped side bus.
 For a phase shifting transformer, this field specifies the upper limit for the real power load flow in MW.
 Direction for power flow across the phase shifting transformer is referenced from the bus side defined as the “Winding 1” bus.
 Negative upper (and lower) limit values for phase shifting transformers imply power flow from the “Winding 2” bus to the “Winding 1” bus.

 4.5.1.8.5.2 Lower Limit (Vmin)